 The Jordan Trail presents a fairly narrow weather window to hike.
-The extremes of the desert in the south and high mountains in the north make February to April the best time to thru-hike (March and April are when the JTA plans trips).
+The extremes of the desert in the south and high mountains in the north make February to April the best time to thru-hike (March and April are when the JTA plans the Spring Thru-Hike).
 During these months, temperatures are more comfortable, the forests and flowers are colorful, and water is flowing more regularly.

-It can be walked between September and mid-November; however, the flowers, greenery, and flowing water disappear after the hot summer months.
+It can be walked between September and mid-November (when JTA plans the Autumn Expedition); however, the flowers, greenery, and flowing water disappear after the hot summer months.

 The weather on the Jordan Trail can be mild during the spring, but hot and cold extremes are always possible.
 The heat through the desert in the south and at lower elevations can be intense.
 Like in other desert environments, protection from the sun and dehydration is important.
 Rain and colder temperatures can occur, especially at the higher altitude of the mountains in the north.
 Because of these extremes, it’s best to bring various clothing layers.